Kobe Bryant Helicopter Crash: Investigators Reveal Pilot Was Disoriented In Clouds - E! Online

 The Los Angeles Lakers legend was onboard a Sikorsky S-76B helicopter with Gianna, who was just 13 years old at the time of her death, and seven other individuals heading from Orange County to his Sports Academy in Thousand Oaks, Calif., when the crash occurred.

-According to investigators, during the climb and subsequent dissent, the pilot communicated with air traffic control on numerous occasions but did not declare an emergency.
+According to investigators at the hearing, during the climb and subsequent dissent, the pilot communicated with air traffic control on numerous occasions but did not declare an emergency.
 The excessive speed entering the cloud at the rapid rate of decline and the left turn were inconsistent with his training, investigators said during the meeting.

 One month after the crash, in February 2020, Vanessa filed a wrongful death lawsuit against Island Express Helicopters.
 E!
 News obtained court documents, which argued that Island Express, agents and employees and the pilot, had a "duty to use that degree of care that an ordinarily careful and prudent pilot would use under the same or similar circumstances."